Building Strong Tax Habits for Small Business Success

 Start by identifying the types of taxes you need to pay.
 Common taxes for small businesses include income tax, self-employment tax, sales tax, and payroll tax.
 Depending on your location and industry, there may be additional taxes to consider.

 Familiarize yourself with the various tax forms, requirements and deadlines, then mark due dates on your calendar and set reminders to ensure timely payments.
 Missing deadlines can result in fines and interest charges.
-Engaging fractional CFO services or CPA consulting can ensure you understand your tax obligations and avoid costly mistakes.

 Plan for Estimated Taxes